joemasilotti/masilotti.com/src/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 > Wait, what’s the difference between Turbo and Turbolinks?
 In the context of _hybrid apps_, not much.
 Version 7 of Turbolinks was renamed to Turbo when Basecamp consolidated a few products into [Hotwire](https://hotwire.dev).
 On the web, [lots of new features were added](https://turbo.hotwire.dev).

-{% rendercontent "inline/note" %}
-  Wait, what’s the difference between Turbo and Turbolinks?
-In the context of _hybrid apps_, not much.
-Version 7 of Turbolinks was renamed to Turbo when Basecamp consolidated a few products into [Hotwire](https://hotwire.dev).
-On the web, [lots of new features were added](https://turbo.hotwire.dev).
-{% endrendercontent %}

 Outside of official Basecamp apps, there are a number of independent hybrid apps powered by Turbo.
 I built [BeerMenus](https://apps.apple.com/us/app/beermenus-find-great-beer/id917882057)’s iOS app in 2014 and officially jumped on the hybrid bandwagon.
 I also actively maintain [Zaarly's iOS app](https://apps.apple.com/us/app/zaarly/id964717947) after building their first version in 2016.

 Currently, I’m working with the fine folks at [Hoist](https://www.hoistup.com).
 They help people build successful home service businesses as quickly and painlessly as possible.
 A lot of design decisions and best practices expressed in this series were solidified while building this app.